Capital-intensive operations

 70.3% / 29.7%

-How every operational loss divides
+How the total documented loss divides

 1.03x–2.61x